 Launching a new brand in a pandemic might sound like a recipe for disaster.
-Here’s a story about how thoughtful brand strategy and precise positioning helped one tiny start-up defy the odds in a major way.
+This is the story of how thoughtful brand strategy and precise positioning helped one tiny start-up defy the odds in a major way.

 Now let’s rewind.
 This story begins with startup founders Larry Foxx and Mike Sheldon, two veterans of the education software industry.